 I was pleasantly surprised that the energy usage did not add a significant cost to my power bill.
 Lomi genuinely seems quite energy-efficient, and that’s a good sign.

-It was nice to discover that I did not have to empty out the bin after each load.
+It was nice to discover that I did not have to empty the bin after each load.
 Pela recommends filling the bin and running it 2-3 times, topping it off with new waste each time, and doing a final batch on Grow mode to finish it.
 This is excellent as it turns scraps into dry waste, and the older batches get additional processing while new additions break down.
 The resulting output is a lot more consistent and looks a lot more like soil.
 I find it looks similar to the output my Zera used to produce, although it’s a bit darker and not as finely powdered.

 Finally, Pela claims about an 80% waste reduction while using Lomi.
 I found that to be accurate overall.
 While most plants are made up of mostly water and thus reduce in volume pretty significantly as they dehydrate, this is likely the fastest way I’ve seen it done so far.

-Does Lomi Really Make Compost?
+Does Lomi Actually Make Compost?

 Now we come to the real important question: is it composted?
 Pela claims that its device is the only device on the market that produces nutrient-rich dirt at the end.
 We’ve already discussed why it’s not actually dirt, despite their claims.
 But what is it?

 Like most electric composters on the market, the resulting food waste is not broken down in the way that a traditional compost would be.
-In fact, subsequent testing of the output from my Lomi has shown me that it still heats up readily when added to a traditional composting method, which tells me that as soon as it rehydrates, it still needs time in the composting bin to break down and become true, nutrient-rich compost for the garden.
+Subsequent testing of the output from my Lomi has shown me that it still heats up readily when added to a traditional composting method, which tells me that as soon as it rehydrates, it still needs time in the composting bin to break down and become true, nutrient-rich compost for the garden.

 At best, this can be considered a pre-compost or a fertilizer for your plants, but it is not the same as the output from a hot bin or tumbler.
 This waste will still heat up, and it still will rot.